EvanieWares/evaniewares.github.io/README.md

-# Evanie Wares Portfolio Website
+# Chisomo Psyelera Portfolio Website

 An interactive and animated portfolio/profile website built with modern web technologies, featuring beautiful animations and a responsive design.